Care during COVID-19

 RISE Learning Network

-The sexual exploitation of children is a global yet still largely hidden problem.
-It has devastating long-term impacts on children’s physical, mental and reproductive health and social wellbeing, as well as their education and ability later to find work and safe relationships in supportive communities.
+Sexual violence against children has devastating long-term impacts on children’s physical, mental and reproductive health and social wellbeing, as well as their education and ability later to find work and safe relationships in supportive communities.
 It can leave them stigmatised, ostracised, without support or choices and vulnerable to further exploitation.
-Improving outcomes for children affected by CSE requires a holistic, flexible and individualised response.
+Improving outcomes for children affected requires a holistic, flexible and individualised response.

 The RISE Learning Network aims to increase knowledge and strengthen practice and policy by developing an open, vibrant, locally accessible global learning network.